 The new Naturals line features products that have no artificial ingredients, no added nitrates and no MSG.
 That’s what I’m talking about! 🙌

 These kabobs are perfect for parties because you don’t have to marinate anything ahead of time and you also don’t have to worry about getting your meat cooked through.
 It’s all set to go and just needs to be warmed up while the veggies cook!

 Plus, I love having kabobs because well, food on a stick. 👍 Which is especially convenient at a party when you want to focus on your friends and family, not balancing a plate.
 Just grab a kabob in one hand, your drink in the other and go mingle!

 And of course, these kabobs can be a main meal too – just load those kabobs up!
 You could even add some chunks of fresh Tyson chicken if you’d like to make some mixed kabobs!

 So get on down to your nearest Kroger (which is Harris Teeter in my neck of the woods) and pick up some of this sausage (it’s brand new and rolling out to stores NOW) so you can bring a strong kabob game this summer!

-A few notes on these sausage pineapple kabobs:
+Notes on making sausage pineapple kabobs:

 - Be sure to soak your skewers before you make these kabobs, so they don’t burn up on the grill.